Neville Roy Singham: Funding network and links to Chinese government

 Following the August 2023 New York Times report, US senator Marco Rubio asked the United States Department of Justice to open an investigation into entities related to Singham for potential violations of the Foreign Agents Registration Act (FARA).

 The Delhi Police also opened an investigation into NewsClick, focused on funding by Singham and its role in pushing a pro-China narrative.
 The police allege that "Email communications between Singham, Vijay Prashad, Prabir and their associates established that Singham was actively pursuing the China line on Covid-19, despite mounting criticism of the same from the international community.
 Singham is seen clearly nudging Prabir and the PPK NewsClick team to peddle the Chinese version…" It also accused Singham and his associates with creating a web of organizations to funnel money into NewsClick.

-Singham also funds the People’s Forum, ANSWER Coalition, the International People’s Assembly, and the "Shut It Down for Palestine" (SID4P) campaign.
+Singham also funds the People's Forum, ANSWER Coalition, the International People's Assembly, and the "Shut It Down for Palestine" (SID4P) campaign established in October 2023 during the start of the Gaza war.
+This prompted Republicans on the United States House Committee on Oversight and Government Reform to call for an investigation.